cds-hooks/docs/docs/specification/current.md

 The basic components of CDS Hooks are:

 ### CDS Services
-In CDS Hooks, a _CDS Service_ is a service that provides patient-specific recommendations and guidance through RESTful APIs as described by this specification.
+In CDS Hooks, a _CDS Service_ is a service that provides recommendations and guidance through RESTful APIs as described by this specification.
 The primary APIs are [Discovery](#discovery), which allows a CDS Developer to publish the types of CDS Services it provides, and the [Service](#calling-a-cds-service) endpoint that CDS Clients use to request decision support.

 ### CDS Clients
 A _CDS Client_ is an electronic health record, or other clinical information system that consumes decision support by calling CDS Services at specific points in the application's workflow called [_hooks_](#hooks).
 Each hook defines the _hook context_, contextual information available within the client and specific to the workflow and provided as part of the request.
 Each service advertises which hooks it supports and what [_prefetch data_](#providing-fhir-resources-to-a-cds-service) (information needed by the CDS Service to determine what decision support should be presented) it requires.
 In addition, CDS Clients MAY provide an authorization and FHIR resource server as part of the request to enable services to request additional information.